jamesmills/laravel-datadog/README.md

 If you discover any security related issues, please email james@jamesmills.co.uk instead of using the issue tracker.

+## Treewear

+You're free to use this package, but if it makes it to your production environment I would highly appreciate you buying the world a tree.

+It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
+If you contribute to my forest you’ll be creating employment for local families and restoring wildlife habitats.

+You can buy trees at my forest here [offset.earth/jamesmills](https://offset.earth/jamesmills)

 ## Credits

 - [James Mills](https://github.com/jamesmills)